 Egoism and Social Virtues, Being Supportive, and More

-My News of the Week: I've had my last lesson – a great cross-country school – here at Aiken today.
-Lila and I jumped things that would have been impossible to us before, and we did them safely!
-Today, I've been frantically packing.
-I have lots more to do after the broadcast, and we tomorrow morning at 6 am.
+My News of the Week: I've had my last lesson – a great XC school – here at Aiken today.
+Jumped things that were impossible to me before, and did them safely!
+So much fun, discovered much more in Lila than thought possible.
+Today, frantically packing.
+More to do after broadcast, leave tomorrow at 6 am.